 Open

 Scottsdale Public Art Request for Qualifications

-Scottsdale Public Art is accepting qualifications from artists for a permanent public art opportunity for the Vista del Camino Lakes/Indian Bend Wash area, located between Roosevelt Street and Thomas Road in Scottsdale, Arizona.
-The city of Scottsdale is working to improve irrigation and repair the lakes infrastructure in the area.
-Scottsdale Public Art seeks to contract an artist to design, fabricate, and install artistic features as part of this project.
-The final selected artist will receive $190,000 for the realization of the art.
+Scottsdale Public Art is accepting qualifications from artists for a permanent public art opportunity for the NE Quadrant (NEQ) of Old Town Parking Structure project in Scottsdale, Arizona.
+The City of Scottsdale is constructing a parking structure in the northeast quadrant of Old Town to enhance parking capacity in the Entertainment District.
+Scottsdale Public Art seeks to contract an artist to design, fabricate, and install artistic features at the parking structure, located on 6th Avenue between Wells Fargo Avenue and Civic Center Plaza.
+The final selected artist will receive $110,000 for realization of the art.

+Open